A woman with blonde hair smiling in front of beige curtains.

 I am rebuilding my consulting practice and writing life after workplace trauma.
 I say that not to invite pity, but because it's true — and because pretending otherwise would be a strange way to start a relationship built on candor.

 There's a word for what I believe repair actually requires: metanoia.
-Not fixing what's broken from a safe distance.
-The turning around.
-Walking back toward the harm, making it right on terms defined by what the harmed person needs — not what makes the one doing harm feel clean.
+Not religious repentance.
+The older meaning.
+A genuine turning around.
+You cannot harm someone, walk away from the wreckage, and consider yourself someone who cares.
+Repair means turning back toward the harm, without defensiveness, without managing your own image.
+It means letting what you did actually land.
+Making it right on terms defined by what the harmed person needs.
+Not what makes you feel better.

 “Chris has a way of listening and making you feel heard while still having constructive conversations.”